Serbs gather again in northern Kosovo after clashes

 "Both parties need to take full responsibility for what happened and prevent any further escalation, rather than hide behind false narratives."

-NATO strongly condemned the "unprovoked" attacks against KFOR troops, adding that such actions were "totally unacceptable".
+NATO strongly condemned the attacks against KFOR troops, adding that such actions were "totally unacceptable".

+A total of 19 wounded soldiers belonged to a Hungarian KFOR contingent.
+Four of them needed hospital treatment "due to shrapnel injuries" and one soldier needed to be operated on, but "none of them is in a life-threatening condition," Hungarian ambassador to Pristina Jozsef Bencze said.

 Belgrade placed its army on high alert last week when tensions flared, and ordered forces towards the frontier with Kosovo.